 Solungga Liu has been acclaimed as a pianist of great breadth.
-She is a champion of early twentieth-century American music and underrepresented works of the standard repertoire.
-She is also known as an uncanny interpreter of new music.
+In addition to her commanding performances of standard piano repertoire, she is a champion of early twentieth-century American music and an uncanny interpreter of contemporary piano works.

 Her November 2017 debut at the Library of Congress was praised for its “rhythmic precision, expression and a finely calibrated sense of balance between all of the moving parts.”
 There she performed a solo recital of works by Charles Griffes, Amy Beach and César Franck, a concert tailored to her strengths and uniquely composed of music from the Library’s manuscript collection.

 The Hartke Project

 2020 Bowling Green State University New Music Festival

 A series of recordings of solo piano works by composer Stephen Hartke.
 The first two, Sonatina-Fantasia from The Post-Modern Homages, set I (1987), and The Flames of the Sun make the Desert Flower Hysterical (2013), were released by the BGSU MidAmerican Center for Contemporary Music

 Les parfums de la nuit: Debussy through the Eyes of Charles Griffes